-Read about how UPS expects to save 176,000 gallons of fuel per year, thereby reducing their CO2 emissions by 1,786 metric tons annually.
+Read about how UPS expects to save 176,000 gallons of fuel per year in order to reduce CO2 emissions from company vehicles by 1,786 metric tons annually.
 Originally published as "What Brown Can Do to Reduce CO2 Emissions" August/September 2008 MOTHER EARTH NEWS.

 100 mpg with off-the-shelf technology?
 Jack McCornack isn’t crazy, he just believes cars can have a lot better fuel economy than we’ve settled for historically.
-Enter MAX — the Mother Earth News entry in the Auto X Prize competition, a $10 million race for practical cars that achieve 100 mpg.
-MAX may not win the Auto X Prize, but it will prove a point that 100 mpg is within reach without futuristic technology.
+Enter MAX — the MOTHER EARTH NEWS entry in the Auto X Prize competition, a $10 million race for 100 mile-per-gallon alternative cars.
 This article details MAX’s origins and the early stages of its development.
 Originally published as "Here Comes the 100-mpg Car" August/September 2008 MOTHER EARTH NEWS.

 Random statistics on the painful price of gas for early July 2008.